MittaAI/webwright/README.md

 # Webwright: The Ghost in Your Shell 👻💻

-Webwright is an AI-driven terminal shell.

-But Webwright is more than just a terminal shell - it's a transformative tool that's difficult to fully capture without experiencing it, which gets shit done, plain and simple.
+Webwright is more than just a terminal shell—it's a transformative tool that gets things done, plain and simple.

-In the early days of computing, the command-line was king.
-This is for the tinkerers and hackers who remember that raw power.

-Webwright taps into that primal, user-first ethos.
-It's a ghost in a shell, an AI that speaks your language and understands what your needs.
+In the early days of computing, the command line was king.
+Webwright is for the tinkerers and hackers who remember that raw power.
+It taps into that primal, user-first ethos, acting as a ghost in your shell: an AI that speaks your language and understands your needs.

 With Webwright, you're in control.
-Generate code, manage projects, deploy apps, automate computer tasks - all from your terminal.
-It's the tool that puts the power back in your hands.
+Generate code, manage projects, deploy apps, and automate tasks—all from your terminal.
+It's the tool that puts power back in your hands.

-This is computing at its most raw, most powerful, and most liberating.
+This is computing at its rawest, most powerful, and most liberating.

 Are you ready to unleash the ghost in your shell?